Comill3/STLM-maps/README.md

 ### 5_create_gif.py ###
 Create a gif to superpose on STM effective topographies.
 Each horizontal line is plotted and have their corresponding spectra.

+### 6_fitting_data.py ###
+Use of a combination of Gaussian function to fit the raw data.
+The position, width and amplitude of the Gaussain gives information on the QWs composition.
+Better to use on samples with one or two main emission peaks.

+### 7_fits_maps.py ###
+With the fitting, Gaussian coefficients are obtained (Amplitude, FWHW, energy position).
+They can be plotted spatially on a 2D map.
+This can be then associated with the effective STM topographies.